biotite-dev/biotite/doc/tutorial/sequence.rst

 The regulatory sequences have disappeared in the subannotation.
-Another interesting thing happened: the location of the *source* feature narrowed and is in range of the slice, now.
+Another interesting thing happened: the location of the *source* feature narrowed and is in range of the slice now.
 This happened, because the feature was *truncated*: The bases that were not in range of the slice were removed.

 Let's have a closer look into location defects now: A `Location` instance